He Bingyan: During the Second Sino-Japanese War

 Following the outbreak of war, he was the commander of the 358th Brigade of He Long's 120th Division in the Eighth Route Army.
+After the establishment of the Second United Front, He Bingyan was assigned the official rank of Colonel by the National Revolutionary Army.
 He initially led it in skirmishes and guerrilla attacks, like the Ambush of Yanmen Pass on 18–21 October 1937, during the Battle of Xinkou in northern Shanxi.
 In December 1938, he served as a detachment leader in the 120th Division, actively working with Political Commissar Yu Qiuli to expand the army's area of influence across the northern banks of the Qing River.
 In winter, He Bingyan led a detachment into Jizhong and successively conducted battles in Lianzikou and Bei Biaoqiao, smashing a 3-layer encirclement by the Imperial Japanese army.

 In 1940, He Bingyan was ordered to return to Jin Sui Border Zone to participate in the Hundred Regiments Battle.
 He was subsequently appointed as the deputy commander of the 358th Brigade.
-He was then transferred to Yan’an for studies at Central Party School of the Chinese Communist Party.
+He was then transferred to Yan'an for studies at Central Party School of the Chinese Communist Party.
 In November 1944, he was ordered to incite and establish an anti-Japanese base in Honghu and serve as the commander of the 3rd Division of the New Fourth Army in, Hubei, Henan and Jiangxi provinces.